 Drive safely – many roads in Silverdale do not have pavements and at points can be very narrow.
 Be aware of people walking in the road.
 Observe the 20mph speed limit, drive carefully, and show consideration to people using prams and wheelchairs.

-Take your litter home – Since COVID and the restrictions on overseas travel, many beauty spots in the UK, including Silverdale, have been overwhelmed with visitors leaving mounds of litter and human waste, even though Public Toilets are available in the village.
+Take your litter home – Many beauty spots in the UK, including Silverdale, have been overwhelmed with visitors leaving mounds of litter and human waste, even though Public Toilets are available in the village.
 If you are going out for the day, take spare bags for litter, wipes, and waste – and take it home.

 Don’t be a risk to others – The shifting sands of Morecambe Bay are dangerous.
 Emergency services have been called out many times to rescue people stranded by the fast-incoming tide or stuck in mud and sinking sand.
 If you ignore the dangers, you put your life and others’ lives at risk.